 Spring-run and Fall-run Chinook Salmon

 Spring-run and fall-run are often difficult to distinguish in the Feather River, so a single WUA curve was developed for both runs (Payne and Allen 2004) (Figure 11K-7).
-The curve was used to compute spawning WUA with flows specific to the months of spawning and incubation for the run analyzed).
-To evaluate the effects of Alternatives 1–3 on spring-run spawning habitat in the Feather River, the spawning WUA was estimated under Alternatives 1–3 and the NAA for CALSIM II flows below Thermalito Afterbay during September through December, the Feather River spring-run spawning and incubation period.
-The effects of Alternatives 1–3 on fall-run spawning habitat were estimated the same way except that flows during the October through December spawning and incubation periods for fall-run were used.
+The curve was used to compute spawning WUA with flows specific to the months of spawning for the run analyzed).
+To evaluate the effects of Alternatives 1–3 on spring-run spawning habitat in the Feather River, the spawning WUA was estimated under Alternatives 1–3 and the NAA for CALSIM II flows below Thermalito Afterbay during September through December, the Feather River spring-run spawning period.
+The effects of Alternatives 1–3 on fall-run spawning habitat were estimated the same way except that flows during the October through December spawning periods for fall-run were used.
 Differences in spawning WUA between Alternatives 1–3 and the NAA for both runs were examined using the grand mean spawning WUA for each month of the spawning period under each water year type and all water year types combined (Table 11K-18 and Table 11K-19).
 In the tables of results, means that differed by >5% were highlighted in red for >5% reductions or green for >5% increases to flag the largest differences.

 For both runs, the only differences >5% between Alternatives 1–3 and the NAA means were 6% to 7% reductions in October of below normal years under Alternatives 1A, 1B, and 2, but not under Alternative 3.
 These results suggest that Alternatives 1–3 have mostly minor effects on spring-run or fall-run spawning WUA in the High Flow Channel of the Feather River.